http://www.miami.edu/sonhs

 NUR 646.
 Interdisciplinary Anesthesia Nursing II.
 11 Credit Hours.

-Second integration and synthesis course of advanced knowledge and skills for interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
-With moderate guidance students assume greater responsibility for culturally competent and interdisciplinary anesthesia care.
+This course continues the integration and synthesis of advanced knowledge and skills for interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
+With minimal guidance, students assume greater responsibility for culturally competent and interdisciplinary anesthesia care.

 Components: LEC.